Let's start caring for your emotions!

 And if you’re anything like me, you were also trying to lose weight.
 That means that after eating so much, you’d swear you’d stop forever and go to the gym to burn it all off.

-All of this is mixed with a lot of shame, some self-hatred and hopelessness.
+All of this is mixed with a lot of shame, some self-hatred and despair.

 Yes, I did my own share of hardcore emotional eating for years.